sakshisubedi/design_pattern/src/com/behavioral/strategy/README.md

 - Strategy is a **behavioral design pattern** that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 - Strategy is a behavioral design pattern that turns a set of behaviors into objects and makes them interchangeable inside original context object.
 - Encapsulates an algorithm inside a class.
 - A Strategy Pattern says that "defines a family of functionality, encapsulate each one, and make them interchangeable".
+Strategy lets the algorithm vary independently from clients that use it.
 The Strategy Pattern is also known as Policy.

 ## Intent
 - Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it.